Rekanice/swe-G2-iot-project/README.md

 ### Xmas Buy List
-This program is for Milestone 1 Part 2 - Using Github.
+This program is for Milestone 1 Part 2 - Collaborating with Github.

+We're putting together the baddest Chirstmas wishlist that we will* buy this year.

 ##### Files Guide

 ```